Best practices for Aurora PostgreSQL query plan management - Amazon Aurora

 1. In a development environment, identify the SQL statements that have the greatest impact on performance or system throughput.
 Then capture the plans for these statements as described in Manually capturing plans for specific SQL statements and Automatically capturing plans.

 2. Export the captured plans from the development environment and import them into the production environment.
-For more information, see Exporting and importing plans.
+For more information, see Exporting and importing managed plans for Aurora PostgreSQL.

 3. In production, run your application and enforce the use of approved managed plans.
 For more information, see Using Aurora PostgreSQL managed plans.
 While the application runs, also add new plans as the optimizer discovers them.
 For more information, see Automatically capturing plans.